 - Loop diuretics

 - Some anti-convulsive medications

-- Know your bone density which can help inform you about your risk of breaking a bone and may be useful to monitor any potential bone loss.
+- Know your bone density to help inform you about your risk of breaking a bone and to monitor any potential bone loss.

 - If you are at high risk for breaking a bone, your health care provider may suggest an osteoporosis medication to reduce the harmful effects on your skeleton.

-- Make sure that you get 3–4 servings of a calcium-rich food every day.
+- Make sure that you get 3–4 servings of calcium-rich foods every day.
 If you cannot eat dairy or calcium-fortified food, you may need a calcium supplement.

 - Be sure that you have an optimal vitamin D level (≥ 30 ng/mL or ≥74.9 nmol/L).
 People with breast cancer and prostate cancer may need higher blood levels of vitamin D.